A History of Kaleva Schools

 Here I want to bring up some similar instances from more recent history.
 In 1980 the John Makinen house made of 60,000 bottles from his pop bottling factory was for sale.
 Members of the Historical Society decided it would make a great home for their museum.
 So by subscription, enough money was raised from residents to purchase the home and move the musuem from its original home in the Dorn School.
 More recently in 2004, a group of citizens decided Kaleva needed a new library, fund raising started for the building and within a year the community had contributed almost $100,000 for the project.
 A very civic minded business family then donated $100,000 to complete the project.

 Back to school history: The men of the community under Mr. Charles Dodt, secretary of the board of education gave their labor free.
-Mrs. Dixon comments that nothing seemed to daunt Mr. Dodt, he always figured a way out of every problem.
+Mrs. Dickson comments that nothing seemed to daunt Mr. Dodt, he always figured a way out of every problem.
 Finding a way to get things done reminds me of Bob Rengo, a 1938 (?)
 Kaleva graduate, who served as mayor of Kaleva for 44 years.
 Bob is responsible for many of the improvements that made our town a little above others around.
-He was just honored with the placement of a sculpture on the Centennial Walkway.
-Be sure to check that out this weekend.
+He was honored with the placement of a sculpture on the Centennial Walkway.
+Check it out here.

 There was a little trouble getting the Tanner school, located about 3 miles west of town.
 However, the results of an election showed most people wanted to consolidate.

 Of course some remember that in the 1950's the Big Four school also consolidated with Kaleva.
 That building was moved to the east side of school property and served as an elementary classroom and later the band room.